Filippo Iannone: Curial service

 On 11 November 2017, Pope Francis named him adjunct secretary of the Pontifical Council for Legislative Texts, identifying him by the title "Archbishop–Bishop emeritus of Sora-Aquino-Pontecorvo".
 He was the first to hold the title of adjunct secretary since 2000.
 On 7 April 2018, Pope Francis named him President of that body, which was unusual in that he was promoted above the Council's secretary, Bishop Juan Ignacio Arrieta.
 On 5 December 2020, Pope Francis named him a member of the Congregation for the Causes of Saints.

 On 21 July 2022, as part of the Vatican's critique of the German bishops' approach to synodality, Iannone described German plans to establish a permanent synod council that included lay members as threat to episcopal authority.
 He objected that the German synod presumed to address issues beyond its regional jurisdiction.
 He has participated in ongoing discussions between senior Curial officials and the German hierarchy.

 On 26 September 2025, Pope Leo XIV named Iannone his successor as prefect of the Dicastery for Bishops and president of the Pontifical Commission for Latin America.
 The appointments took effect on 15 October.
-He continues to chair working group defining the crime of spiritual abuse, a responsibility originally assigned to the Dicastery for Legislative Texts.
+He continues to chair the working group defining the crime of spiritual abuse, a responsibility originally assigned to the Dicastery for Legislative Texts.